goyal-vi/TyreNet/README.md

 # TyreNet
-CNN to get vehicle and owner information from image of vehicles having Indian licence registration number.
+TyreNet aims at providing the details of a vehicle from the image of vehicle containing Vehicle Registeration Number Plate.